MicrosoftDocs/sdk-api/sdk-api-src/content/emi/ns-emi-emi_metadata.md

 ## -description

-The <b>EMI_MEASUREMENT_DATA</b> structure provides data about the current energy measurement and the time at which the measurement was taken.
+The <b>EMI_METADATA</b> structure provides metadata about a device that supports the  Energy Metering Interface (EMI) interface, such as the hardware model and hardware revision.

 ## -struct-fields